 The large salt lake area to the east is a protected nature reserve where storks, herons and flamingos are frequent winter visitors.

-Tsamadou is set in a beautiful bay at the bottom of a very steep path.
-There are a couple of excellent tavernas shaded by trees and a beach cantina opens in the high summer.
+Set in a beautiful bay at the bottom of a very steep path are a couple of tavernas shaded by trees and a beach cantina that opens in the high summer.

 Tsamadou is also the only official nudist beach on Samos with the eastern end set aside for naturists.

-The neighbouring village of MANOLATES is not as pretty at Vourliotes but it does have a magnificent situation at the head of a steep canyon and it is a popular starting point for treks up Mt.
-Ambelos.
-There is a marked trail to the top at the end of a dirt track beyond Manolates village past some charcoal pits and a convent.
-It is not a particularly difficult climb and you are rewarded with some remarkable views.
+The neighbouring village of Manolates may not be as pretty at Vourliotes but it does have a magnificent position at the head of a steep canyon and the hill village is a popular starting point for treks up Mount Ambelos which looms above.

-The road to Manolates passes through the Aidona Gorge, a popular picnic spot where tourist pavilions have been built among the ivy covered trees and nightingales are said to sing on spring evenings.
+The road to Manolates passes through the Aidona Gorge, a popular picnic spot where pavilions have been built among the ivy covered trees and where nightingales sing on spring evenings.

-Back on the coast is the sheltered and peaceful resort of AVLAKIA.
-This is a tiny resort, usually bypassed by tourists.
-Only about 150 people live here and Avlakia beach is only a thin strip of white stone backed by large tamarisk trees for shade and a wall of bamboo for added shelter.
+A couple of kilometres north of Tsamadou the sheltered beach at Avlakia, tiny and often by-passed by tourists.
+Only about 150 people live here and the beach is just a thin strip of white stone backed by large tamarisk trees and a wall of bamboo for added shelter.

-The road snakes north around the headland to another north-facing stone and pebble strip at TSAMBOU or TSABOU, only a short walk from Avlakia.
-The pretty beach is mostly large white pebbles that are quite difficult to walk on and it is hemmed in between steep cliffs.
-There is little in the way of shade if you don't have a sunbed, and you will probably need one as the large stones are quite uncomfortable to lie on.
-Just to the east along the coast is the hamlet of PLATANAKIA, which takes it name from the huge plane trees that dominates the main square.
+The road snakes north around the headland to another north-facing stone and pebble strip at Tsambou, or Tsabou, only a short walk from Avlakia.
+The pretty beach is mostly large white pebbles hemmed in between steep cliffs.

+The beach is a very long strip of steeply banked shingle with little shade.
+Just to the east, along the coast, is the hamlet of Platanakia, which takes it name from the huge plane trees that dominate the main square.
 Several large tavernas make this a favourite with 'Greek Night' tour buses.